smwesten-usgs/swb/README.md

-SWB2 - A Modified Thornthwaite-Mather Soil-Water-Balance Code for Estimating Groundwater Recharge
+SWB - A Modified Thornthwaite-Mather Soil-Water-Balance Code for Estimating Groundwater Recharge
 ------------------------------------------------------------------------------------------------

 The Soil-Water-Balance (SWB) computer code has been developed to calculate spatial and temporal